holy-tech/Mission-Control-Operator/docs/NewResources.md

 The logic for a kubernetes resource is inside something called the controller.
 This should be in the file `internal/controller/<GROUP>/<RESOURCE>_controller.go`.

 To document this process would be too long so instead look at the documentation about [reconciling best practices](./ReconcilingStrategies) and refer to the current code.

+### Testing the controller

+If you are using VSCode, get the testing file from `hack/hoftherose/public/vscode/launch.json` Copy this into `.vscode/launch.json` and you should be able to run a testing evironment now.
+Note that unless the code is actively running, the CRDs will only serve as information.
+CRDs do not have any functionality unless paired with a running controller.